-- Some types of stocks don’t come with ownership rights and for a limited time period, hence ownership will not be issued when the issue of such stock options.
+- Some types of stocks don’t come with ownership rights, and for a limited period, hence ownership will not be issued when the issue of such stock options.

 - The employee can enjoy profits from share as well as gain if the share price has increased in the market.

 - Some type of equity compensation increases owners and which will dilute the ownership of that company.

 - The company will be liable to take back shares, which are for a limited period.